ethereum/consensus-specs/specs/phase0/beacon-chain.md

 ##### Helpers

-All rewards are multiplied by the base reward, which is proportional to the inverse square root of total deposits.
+All rewards are multiplied by the base reward, which is proportional to the inverse square root of total effective balances.

 ```python
 def get_base_reward(state: BeaconState, index: ValidatorIndex) -> Gwei: